gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 generated from the annotated C program.

-Additionally, upon satisfaction, the solver will assign a CLE enclave and CLE label to every PDG node that is not an annotation.
+Additionally, upon satisfaction, the solver will assign a CLE enclave and CLE label to every PDG node that is not an LLVM annotation node.
 It will also identify the PDG call invocation edges that are in the cross-domain cut, i.e., the caller (callsite) and callee (function entry) belong to different enclaves.

+The solver will assign a node annotation label (rather than a function annotation which only the user can assign) to functions not annotated by the user.
+Such functions cannot be invoked cross-domain, and across all invocations, they must be singly tainted.
+In other words, arguments, return, and function body can contain or touch nodes that match the taint.

+Downstream tools in the CLOSURE toolchain will use the output of the solver to physically partition the code, and after further analysis (for example, to determine whether each parameter is an input, output, or both, and the size of the parameter), the downstream tools will autogenerate code for marshalling and serialization of input and output/return data for the cross-domain call, as well as code for invocation and handling of cross-domain remote-procedure calls that wrap the function invocations in the cross-domain cut.

-The `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label assignment for each node, and the `xdedge` decision variable stores whether a given edge is in the enclave cut (i.e., the source and destination nodes of the edge are in different enclaves.
+In the model below, the `nodeEnclave` decision variable stores the enclave assignment for each node, the `taint` decision variable stores the label assignment for each node, and the `xdedge` decision variable stores whether a given edge is in the enclave cut (i.e., the source and destination nodes of the edge are in different enclaves.
 Several other auxiliary decision variables are used in the constraint model to express the constraints or for efficient compilation.
 They are described later in the model.

-The solver will assign a node annotation label to functions not annotated by the user.
-Such functions cannot be invoked cross-domain, and across all invocations, they must be singly tainted.
-In other words, arguments, return, and function body can contain or touch nodes that match the taint.

-See the PSU PDG and CLOSURE CLE documentation for further details about the PDG and CLE.
+See the PSU PDG and CLOSURE CLE documentation for further details about them.

 ## Constraint Model in MiniZinc